-How to find Alpha Cephei.
 On a dark night, Alpha Cephei is easily visible and also relatively easy to find.
 Look northward for this star.
 It is circumpolar throughout all of Europe, northern Asia, Canada and American cities as far south as San Diego, California.
 Its constellation, Cepheus, has the shape of the stick house we all drew as children.
+Or you might prefer to see the shape of Cepheus as a point on the King’s crown.
 Cepheus is a rather faint constellation, but Alpha Cephei is by far its brightest star and is easily observable to the unaided eye, even in cities.

-This star’s proper name, Alderamin, is from the Arabic and means “the right arm,” presumably of Cepheus the King, who played a role in Greek mythology.
+This star’s proper name, Alderamin, is from Arabic and means “the right arm,” presumably of Cepheus the King, who played a role in Greek mythology.